annagolts/se_project_aroundtheus/README.md

 ## Description

 This projects features a page where users would be able co create a profile to which they would upload pictures with description of locations.
+Forms are used to edit profile and add new pictures.
+Each form has validation protocols.

 ## Link to video about the page